Asbury Park Press

 Petracca, 44, lives in Howell with his wife, Keri, and their three children.

 Low-key and gracious, he walked chamber members through what has been a dizzying three years.
-It started with a quest to make beer taste like it was fresh from the tap; included a scientific breakthrough that he stumbled on thanks to a vaporizer; and ended at the Culver City, California, studio where “The Wizard of Oz” was filmed.
+It started with a quest to make beer taste like it was fresh from the tap; included a scientific breakthrough that he stumbled on thanks to a vaporizer; and ended at the Culver City, California, the studio where “The Wizard of Oz” was filmed.

 The experience taught him lessons.
 Among them: try to win over the critics; be authentic; and stick with your business plan.